-In Monday’s article we looked at 4 signs of web design health.
+In another article, we looked at 4 signs of web design health.
 In a constantly-evolving industry, it’s vital that you work hard to keep your website design as effective as possible.

-Monday’s post was very much focussed on functional aspects of a healthy website design, including SEO features and the quality of your written content.
+Monday’s post was very much focused on functional aspects of a healthy website design, including SEO features and the quality of your written content.

 Today we’ll focus more on the visual components of your website.